pieterderycke/Eid.Owin/README.md

 # eID OWIN Middleware
 This library provides an OWIN Middleware for authenticating users based on the Belgium eID identity cards.
+Based on the data that can be read from the client certificate, it will create a ClaimsIdentity for use in your web applications.

 ## Prerequisites
 Users need to have the eID middleware installed.
 The latest version can be found at: http://eid.belgium.be/en/using_your_eid/installing_the_eid_software/